 How it shapes the landscape

 Wild boar is the quintessential soil ecosystem engineer.
-It ploughs through woodland leaf litter, upturning clods in its search for tasty tubers and grubs.
-By breaking up the sward, the seeds of annual wildflowers, shrubs and trees are given space to germinate.
-Disturbed ground provides warm basking spots for grasshoppers and burrowing opportunities for myriad species of bees and beetles.
+It ploughs up the soil in woodlands and grasslands in search of tasty bulbs, tubers, grubs and buried acorns.
+Breaking up the sward clears space for the seeds of annual wildflowers, shrubs and trees to germinate.
+Disturbed ground provides warm basking spots for grasshoppers and burrowing opportunities for myriad species of bees, wasps and beetles.
 By exposing buried seeds, boar provide access to food for hungry birds during the leanest months.
+Their droppings also spread mycorrhizal fungal spores, which in turn help trees to thrive.

 Where it likes to be